 (The Le Meridien borders a small park)

-If you walk from the hotel in the opposite direction to the Staatsoper, another operatic icon appears in the form of the Mozart monument in the Burggarten Park.
+If you walk from the hotel in the opposite direction to the Staatsoper, another operatic icon actually appears in the form of the Mozart monument in the Burggarten Park.

 For another cultural highlight, walk across the adjoining park and past the Schiller monument to visit the Gemäldegalerie of the Academy of Fine Arts Vienna.
 This “paintings gallery” holds such treasures as Hieronymus Bosch’s The Last Judgment.

-Austria Trend Hotel Astoria Wien
+Hotel Astoria Wien

 (The entrance sits on a side street just off the busy shopping paradise that is the pedestrianised Kärntner Straße)

+This rather historic location used to be part of a 14th-century convent, though the current rooms represent a significant upgrade on the nun’s former accommodation.
+Especially given the extensive €15 million renovation programme that preceded the 2024 reopening of this art deco establishment.

 Just behind Hotel Sacher toward the centre of Vienna’s old town.
-The rather historic location used to be part of a 14th-century convent, though the current rooms represent a significant upgrade on the nun’s former accommodation.

 Keep going along Kärntner Straße to reach Stephansplatz square and the very heart of the city.
 Or try your luck in the building opposite.
 Literally: it’s the Casino Wien.

 O11 Boutique Hotel Vienna